Akuli/math-tutorial/derivatives.rst

 Finding the derivative was kind of complicated and really slow.
 With these handy-dandy rules, you can get `2x` from `x^2` in a matter of seconds.
-Most of these rules are easy to prove so there is no magic involved.
+Most of these rules are :ref:`easy to prove <derivative-proofs>` so there is no magic involved.

 I have listed many rules here, but **don't panic**; there's no need to memorize them.
 As before `f` and `g` can be any functions as long as they have a